JoaoVitorSoares10/JoaoVitorSoares10/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently learning ReactJS and NodeJS

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: create new projects to learn more about development and find a great opportunity.

 ## About me